ayushch05/Ayush-s-Portfolio-for-Robotic-Project/index.md

 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone My second milestone is completing my robotic arm and integrating it with my smart car.
+- What needs to be completed before your final milestone

+My second milestone is completing my robotic arm and integrating it with my smart car.
 - My first plan is to make the robotic arm and assemble its parts.
 - My second plan is to test the servo motors of the robotic arm to make sure the servos are rotating accordingly to the controls.
+- My third plan is to make a stand or a table for the robotic arm to be placed on, and that stand is placed nicely on the rover so when the rover moves, the stand with the robotic arm inside doesn't fall.
-- My third plan is to
+- My stand for the rover:

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**